Not My Job: We Quiz The IMF's Christine Lagarde On NYC's Fiorello La Guardia

-SAGAL: What you're telling me is, like, when you see synchronized swimming, as you once were, and these women are in the pool and their legs are straight up in the air, they can only tell that their legs are straight up in the air or wherever they're supposed to be because of the sensory feeling from the hairs on their legs.
+SAGAL: So what you're telling me is, like, when you see synchronized swimming, as you once were, and these women are in the pool, and their legs are straight up in the air, they can only tell that their legs are straight up in the air or wherever they're supposed to be because of the sensory feeling from the hairs on their legs.

 LAGARDE: Exactly right.
 Perfect.